JHP4911/gles2/README.md

 ### Raspberry Pi instructions

 To run this project on Raspberry Pi You will have to build it.
-SDL library is required, please install it using "apt-get" command:
+SDL library is required, please install it by using "apt-get" command:
 ```
 sudo apt-get install libsdl1.2-dev